alphaville/optimization-engine/docs/example_navigation_ros_codegen.md

 Given our current position and orientation, we will obtain the NMPC solution and publish it as a [Twist](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/Twist.html) message to the `/husky_velocity_controller/cmd_vel` topic.
 Once again, the topic is already configured in the Husky package, we just need to publish the desired velocity commands.

+Finally, we will add a subscriber that listens on the `/open_nmpc_controller/command/pose` topic and expects a [PoseStamped](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseStamped.html) message.
+We will use the `position.x` and `position.y` fields for the x-y reference and the `orientation.w` for the yaw angle reference (in degrees).

-In order to do that, we must modify the auto generated `open_optimizer.cpp` file.
+In order to accomplish that, we must modify the auto generated `open_optimizer.cpp` file.
 We need to add a subscriber that listens to the `odometry/filtered` topic and a publisher that publishes data to the `/husky_velocity_controller/cmd_vel` topic.
 The following code is a modification of the auto generated code that adds the needed functionality.

 ```c++
 /**